-By-in-large, age appears to be a factor which influences the probability that a person has health coverage.
-The most obvious example which can be used to support this is the relationship between age and one's eligibility to qualify for Medicare (i.e. the person is 65 years old or older).
-Thus, the question for that age group must focus on the degree of coverage and not on its existence.
+By and large, age appears to be a factor that influences the probability a person has health coverage.
+The most obvious example is the relationship between age and one's eligibility to qualify for Medicare ( i.e. the person is 65 years old or older).
+Thus, the question for that age group must focus on the extent of coverage and not on its existence.

-Because the majority of persons 65 years or older have access to health coverage, the percentage of persons without health insurance coverage for the other age groups is found in Figure 3-6 below.
+Because the majority of persons 65 years and older have access to health coverage, only the percentage of persons without health insurance coverage for the other age groups is found in Figure 3-6 below.
 In both Delaware and the region, dependent children, those under the age of 18, have the lowest risk of being uninsured.
-Only about 10% of them are estimated to lack health coverage.
-Their uninsured percentage rate is somewhat higher than it was in Figure 3-5, which imposed the additional requirement that they also live in and were related to the head of household.
+Only about 13% of them are estimated to lack health coverage.
+Their uninsured rate is somewhat higher than it was in Figure 3-5, which imposed the additional requirement that they also live in and were related to the head of household.
 Thus, it should be remembered that the following graph contains information for all children, regardless of their living arrangement.
+These measurements have not as yet been influenced by the CHIP program.

-For a variety of reasons, persons ages 18-29 were most likely to report being uninsured.
-In both the state and the region, the risk of not having health coverage for this group exceeds 20% and there is no sign of improvement in the time series.
+For a variety of reasons, persons aged 18-29 were most likely to report being uninsured.
+In both the state and the region, the risk of not having health coverage for this group exceeds 22% and there is no sign of improvement in the time series and it may be worsening.
 This group suffers from a multitude of disadvantages.
 First, they are more likely to be unmarried.
 Second, they are more likely to hold lower paying jobs which provide no health benefits.
 Third, because their income levels are generally lower, it is often difficult for them to purchase private insurance.
 Fourth, since they are generally healthy, it may seem reasonable not to expend the additional resources needed to purchase health coverage.
 As this group ages into the next group, aged 30-64, the risk begins to fall as those disadvantages recede.